Symphorian and Timotheus: Symphorian

 According to a legendary passio of St. Benignus of Dijon, Symphorian was a young nobleman who was converted by Benignus at Autun.
 Symphorian was beheaded, while still a young man, during the reign of Marcus Aurelius.

 He was the son of a senator named Faustus.
-He studied at Autun and was brought before the provincial governor Heraclius for not worshipping the pagan goddess Cybele (Berecynthia), by failing to show due reverence when a procession during her festival was passing by.
+He studied at Autun and was brought before the provincial governor Heraclius for not worshipping the pagan goddess Berecynthia (an epithet of Cybele), by failing to show due reverence when a procession during her festival was passing by.
 Symphorian is said to have asked for tools to destroy the statue.
 He was arrested and flogged and, because he was from a noble family, he was given a chance to recant but refused.

 His mother, the Blessed Augusta, encouraged him on his way to execution and was present at her son's death, which took place on 22 August 178.
 In the oldest redaction of manuscripts containing the saint's life is a Gaulish sentence recording that she allegedly yelled from the city wall: Nate, Nate, Symphoriane, mentobeto to Diuo which may be read as "gnate, gnate, mentobe to diwo" ("Son, Son, O Symphorian, remember your God!").
 Symphorian was beaten to death with clubs.